Botanical Name: Zamioculcas zamiifolia

 ZZ Plant has become increasingly popular in recent years and I believe it deserves all the attention it's been getting.

 The Aroid family has given us more dependable house plants than any other group and Zamioculcas zamiifolia is no exception.
-This is the only species in the Zamioculcas genus, and a worthwhile house plant to add to your collection.
+This is the only species in the Zamioculcas genus, and worth adding to your collection.

 ZZ makes a great room accent and practically thrives on neglect.
 This easy-going houseplant is forgiving if you forget to water, tolerates low light, and rarely needs fertilized.
 Want more?
 It also seems to shrug off pests.

 Growing from rhizomes, it has thick, upright stems bearing narrow, dark-green glossy leaves.
 Keep the leaves clean by gently wiping them with a damp cloth.
-Don't use leaf shine products, which can damage the plant.
+Don't use leaf shine products, which can damage the foliage.

 Small, insignificant flowers -- consisting of a spadix surrounded by a spathe -- may appear at the base of plants in summer, although ZZs rarely flower indoors.

 CAUTION: All parts of this plant are poisonous.
 Keep it away from children and pets who may play with or ingest this plant.